mpv-player/mpv/DOCS/contribute.md

 General
 -------

-The main contact for mpv development is IRC, specifically #mpv-player and #mpv-player-dev on Freenode.
+The main contact for mpv development is IRC, specifically #mpv and #mpv-devel on Freenode.

 Sending patches
 ---------------